aws-amplify/docs/cli/migrate.md

 }
 ```

-* Modify the `TableNmae` property of the "DynamoDBTable" resource
+* Modify the `TableName` property of the "DynamoDBTable" resource
 **Before**
 ```
  "TableName": {